Risk Factors Dashboard

 We may not be successful in implementing our vascular intervention product development and commercialization strategy.

 Since fiscal 2013, we have been focused on a key growth strategy to develop and commercialize vascular intervention products.
-Our aim is to provide customers with highly differentiated products that address unmet clinical needs.
 To date, we have commercialized our vascular intervention products through collaborations with other medical device companies and through our own direct sales channel in the U.S. We may seek to expand the commercialization of these products through existing customers, third-party distributors, or other distribution channels.

 Successfully implementing our vascular intervention product strategy places substantial demands on our resources and requires, among other things: